Investigating the Representation of Backchannels and Fillers in Fine-tuned Language Models: Further Supporting Results

-Our biggest concern toward the experiment results reported in this study is that, whether our fine-tuning tasks which are used to leverage the usage of backchannels and fillers in LM, will potentially undermine LM's general performance.
-Therefore, we investigate this issue by checking LM's capability of solving the dialogue act prediction task, which is feasible in \textbf{Switchboard} and \textbf{MapTask} datasets.
-We specifically look at, before and after fine-tuning, whether the accuracy on dialogue act prediction will change drastically or not.
+Our biggest concern toward the experimental results reported in this study is whether the fine-tuning tasks, used to leverage the usage of backchannels and fillers in LMs, has the potential to undermine an LM's general performance.
+We therefore investigate this issue by checking the LMs' capability of doing a dialogue act prediction task, which is, in principle, feasible on the \textbf{Switchboard} and \textbf{MapTask} datasets.
+A dialogue act is an annotation label on utterance(s) of a dialogue that indicates the communicative functions of the utterance.
+The communicative functions include \textit{`statement', `agreement/ac\-cept', `wh-question', `backchannel/acknowledge'}, etc. \citep{StolckeRies2000}.
+We specifically compare the accuracy on dialogue act prediction task before and after fine-tuning and examine whether performance changes.
 The results are summarised in the Table~\ref{tab:dialogue-act}.
-As shown in Table~\ref{tab:dialogue-act}, BERT, GPT-2 and Qwen3 exhibit a slight decrease in accuracy after fine-tuning, while LLaMA-3 not only maintain their performance but even show improvements.
-These results suggest that our fine-tuning strategy does not compromise the language understanding ability of models and may, in some cases, yield modest gains.
+As can be seen, BERT, GPT-2, and Qwen-3 exhibit a slight decrease in accuracy after fine-tuning, while \mbox{LLaMA-3} shows improvements.
+These results suggest that our fine-tuning strategy does not compromise the language understanding ability of models and may, in some cases, even yield modest gains.